-Is telehealth at the forefront of renewal conversations with your groups?
-Employers are desperate to continue offering innovative benefits to attract and retain great employees.
-However, with more and more of the budget being used up by the medical plan, many turn to voluntary offerings.
+The need for telehealth is obvious these days.
+However, with more and more of the benefits budget being used up by the medical plan, many turn to voluntary offerings.
 A voluntary strategy allows the employee to purchase services they feel suit them best, and this is usually a good approach.

 But, here are 3 reasons why telehealth should NEVER be a voluntary benefit.